Skip to main content

 concept

-MEV arises when transaction ordering affects outcomes.
-Actors exploit arbitrage, liquidation priority, or sandwiching by influencing inclusion and position within blocks.
+MEV arises when transaction ordering affects economic outcomes.
+It is most visible in smart-contract and DEX environments, where block producers, sequencers, or searchers can profit from arbitrage, liquidation priority, or sandwiching by influencing inclusion and position within blocks.

 2